 A student will only be allowed to make up a missed quiz, test, or assignment if s/he has a doctor's sickness note or other official documentation specifying valid reasons for missing the class.
 If any serious personal reasons preventing you from writing a test/quiz or attending a class should arise, please, let me know about them before you miss the test/quiz/class so that we can work out an accommodation.
-No unexplained absences will be excused (see the attendance policy section above).
+No unexplained absences will be excused.
+See also: